Language and Culture Assistants in Spain

 My alarm sounds at 9am.
 I yawn and fumble to silence the overly-energetic jingle.
 It’s Tuesday, the beginning of my “work-week”.
 My host family is already at school and work... keep reading

 I participated in CIEE's Teach in Spain program from 2015-2017 and was placed outside of Madrid central in the municipality, Collado Villalba.
 Upon receiving my placement, I was quite nervous... keep reading

 To be considered for the Language and Culture Assistant position you must:

 - Hold a bachelor’s degree in any field

-- Be a citizen in the United States, Canada, Australia, Ireland, New Zealand, or South Africa
+- Be a citizen in the United States, Canada, Australia, Ireland, or New Zealand

 TEFL certification is not required for most teaching assistant positions, but it will give you the confidence and resources to effectively teach English to foreign language learners.
 Taking TEFL before you teach abroad can help you think about the English language from another perspective and understand how to teach English grammar.
 Teaching and preparing activities, whether for a small or large group of students, can be daunting.
 Additionally, we strongly recommend getting TEFL certified if you are considering ESL as a career, or want to teach abroad independently in the future, as most foreign schools will require full-time teachers to be TEFL certified.
 Learn more about CIEE’s online TEFL certification programs!